Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 I love that movie.

-Um about what I was calling about today is it occurred to me with all the the talk that's going around about um Biden uh about Joe Biden uh giving Hunter a pardon, it kind of occurred to me that maybe it's not as simple as it seems.
+What I was calling about today is it occurred to me with all the talk that's going around about Biden, about Joe Biden giving Hunter a pardon.

 What do you think about that?

-I mean, Democrats have been talking about this, and they have a list of people retribution, although Donald Trump said he has no interest in retribution.
+I mean, Democrats have been talking about this and they have a list of people, retribution, although Donald Trump said he has no interest in retribution.

-He said retr retribution is success.
+He said retribution is success.

 Correct.

-Well, I could hear you.
+Wow, I could hear it.

 However, if laws are broken, you got to enforce them.